browserslist/browserslist/README.md

 ## Queries

-You can specify the browsers by queries (case insensitive):
+You can specify the versions by queries (case insensitive):

 * `last 2 versions`: the last 2 versions for each major browser.
 * `last 2 Chrome versions`: the last 2 versions of Chrome browser.